faculty spanning multidisciplinary departments

 Regenerative medicine is transforming clinical practice with the development of new therapies, treatments and surgeries for patients with chronic conditions, debilitating injuries and degenerative diseases.
 Advances in developmental and cell biology, immunology, and other fields unlock new opportunities for innovative breakthroughs for the next generation of regenerative diagnostic and therapeutic medical solutions.

-The Regenerative Sciences (REGS) Ph.D. track at Mayo Clinic is a transdisciplinary Ph.D. program designed to prepare the next generation of scientists to accelerate the discovery, translation, and application of cutting-edge regenerative diagnostics and therapeutics.
-The REGS Ph.D. track evolved from the Mayo Clinic Regenerative Sciences Training Program (RSTP).
+The Regenerative Sciences (REGS) Ph.D. track at Mayo Clinic is a transdisciplinary Ph.D.
+Program designed to prepare the next generation of scientists to accelerate the discovery, translation, and application of cutting-edge regenerative diagnostics and therapeutics.
+The REGS Ph.D. track builds on the existing Mayo Clinic Regenerative Sciences Training Program (RSTP) to now offer in-depth curriculum and advanced training opportunities.

 Curriculum

-The Regenerative Sciences curriculum encompasses the full spectrum of regenerative science topics, including molecular and cell biology, biomedical engineering, translational science, and more.
-Learn more about the program's dynamic, evolving curriculum.
+The regenerative sciences curriculum encompasses the full spectrum of regenerative science topics, including molecular and cell biology, stem cell biology, developmental biology, tissue engineering, biomaterials and nanomedicine, genome editing and gene therapies, regulatory and translational science, product development, biomanufacturing, entrepreneurship and more.

 See the full Regenerative Sciences Track curriculum (PDF)

-Graduates of the Regenerative Sciences Ph.D.
-Program will be integral to forming the multidisciplinary workforce needed to drive the future of health care at Mayo Clinic and across the world.
+Graduates of the Regenerative Sciences Ph.D. track will be integral to forming the multidisciplinary workforce needed to drive the future of health care at Mayo Clinic and across the world.

 Learn more: What is Regenerative Medicine - Mayo Clinic Radio